apple/swift-numerics/Sources/RealModule/README.md

 ## Using Real

-First, either import `Real` directly or import the `Numerics` umbrella module.
+First, either import `RealModule` directly or import the `Numerics` umbrella module.

 Suppose we were experimenting with some basic machine learning, and needed a generic [sigmoid function][Sigmoid] activation function: